Fully qualified domain name

 A fully qualified domain name (FQDN), sometimes also called an absolute domain name, is a domain name that specifies its exact location in the tree hierarchy of the Domain Name System (DNS).
 It specifies all domain levels, including the top-level domain and the root zone.
-A fully qualified domain name is distinguished by its unambiguous DNS zone location in the hierarchy of DNS labels: it can be interpreted only in one way.
+A fully qualified domain name is distinguished by its unambiguous DNS zone location in the hierarchy of DNS labels: it can be interpreted in only one way.

 Definition

 The hierarchy of labels in a fully qualified domain name.

 A fully qualified domain name is conventionally written as a list of domain labels separated using the full stop "." character (dot or period).
 The top of the hierarchy in an FQDN begins with the rightmost label.
 For instance, in the FQDN somehost.example.com, com is a label directly under the root zone, example is nested under com, and finally somehost is nested under example.com.

 The topmost layer of every domain name is the DNS root zone, which is expressed as an empty label and can be represented in an FQDN with a trailing dot, such as somehost.example.com..
 A trailing dot is generally implied and often omitted by most applications.
 Trailing dots are required by the standard format for DNS zone files, as well as to disambiguate cases where an FQDN does not contain any other label separators, such as the FQDNs for the root zone itself and any top-level domain.

 The length of each label must be between 1 and 63 octets, and the full domain name is limited to 255 octets, full stops included.